OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 - _missing out covariates_ that are important but possibly _shadowed_ by the covariates
   over-selected due to overfitting;
 - _producing poor extrapolation_ i.e. generating artifacts or blunders in predictions;
-- _over-/under-estimating mapping accuracy_ i.e. producing a biased estimate of model performance including;
+- _over-/under-estimating mapping accuracy_ i.e. producing a biased estimate of model performance;

 **Resamping** methods are discussed in detail in @hastie2009elements, @kuhn2013applied and
 @roberts2017cross, and is also commonly implemented in many statistical and machine